bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 This is the command you can use to start it from `cmd` or inside the Task Scheduler.
 To make it auto-start, I like to make an entry in Task Scheduler to start after my login and a couple of seconds of delay.

-## Conclusion

-Writing PWA with Rust is fairly easy.
-Just do it.
-Use this tutorial as a minimal use case scenario.
-You can then set in code any HTML you can imagine.
-There is no end to the possibilities.
-There are many libraries to make the work with Rust and wasm easier.

 ## we need more fun

 Just for fun let add a voice that reads the clock every full hour.